econ-seunghee/econ-seunghee.github.io/_pages/about.md

 I am a graduate student in the Department of Economics at Indiana University, Bloomington.
 I will be on the 2021-2022 job market.

-Research Interests: Applied Econometrics, Economic Mobility and Inequality, Machine Learning
+Research Interests: Applied Econometrics, Economic Mobility and Inequality

 Job Market Paper: "An Empirical Investigation of Intergenerational Mobility in Korea"